UsainBald/Baldstats/README.md

 # BaldStats
 ## A Hypixel BedWars overlay to track in-game statistics

-The program tracks current in-game statistics of the user and all of his party members using Hypixel API.
+The program tracks current in-game statistics of the user and all of his party members using Hypixel API and Minecraft's chat logs.
 Each session is saved and can later be reviewed.

 The code no longer works due to hypixel.net API changes (last baldstats update - 2022 😭)